dib-lab/zaok/future-thoughts.rst

   To expand:

-  one approach is to try to make khmer more broadly useful by implementing more well-rounded features (exact graph storage, for example; exact k-mer abundance tables; etc.) within the same or similar API.
-This would also potentially involve more community engagement.
+  - one approach is to try to make khmer more broadly useful by implementing more well-rounded features (exact graph storage, for example; exact k-mer abundance tables; etc.) within the same or similar API.
+(This would also potentially involve more investment in community engagement - khmer days? khmer hackfests? etc?)

-  Another approach is to simply do high visibility research.
-Experience suggests that people will simply come use the software if it does highly visible things.
+  - Another approach is to simply do high visibility research.
+Experience suggests that people will come use the software if it does highly visible things.

   Of course we'll pursue a blended model.
 The question is, how blended?

 * Would more funding be useful or a hindrance?
 Who would pay attention to the software engineering?

+* we have a `roadmap <https://khmer.readthedocs.io/en/v2.0/roadmap.html>`__; is it still useful?

 Things I'm personally not considering
 -------------------------------------